computer-science-engineering/learning-computer-science/src/EducativeIo/Courses/GrokkingTheCodingInterview/Ch13_TopKElements/P10_SumOfElements/readme.md

 ### Space Complexity

-The space complexity will be O(N)O(N), as we need to store all the ‘N’ numbers in the heap.
+The space complexity will be O(N), as we need to store all the ‘N’ numbers in the heap.

 ## Alternate Solution